Tips to explain confidentiality to children

 Confidentiality in a medical health setting

-Within the healthcare environment, confidentiality has specific legal regulations that dictate what information can and cannot be shared.
-This is to ensure that the privacy of patients is protected at all times, enabling them to be honest without fearing that information will be passed on to unauthorized individuals.
 There is a very strict code of ethics that is taught to all practicing healthcare physicians, including confidentiality.
 If practitioners are found to be in breach of these ethics, there are serious consequences, including fines and, if the breach is deemed severe enough, even a loss of license.
-If you think your patient isn’t aware of these confidentiality rules, then it is a good idea to inform them early into treatment.
+If you think your patient isn't aware of these confidentiality rules, then informing them early into treatment is a good idea.
 This will help show your patient that you have their best interests at heart and are bound by ethics to maintain their privacy.

-It is also important to understand variations in confidentiality rules.
-For example, confidentiality and privacy becomes slightly more complicated depending on the age of your patient.
-There is a certain age where adolescents are allowed to consent to mental or medical healthcare without informing their parents, but this age differs between states.
-As a licensed practitioner, it is your responsibility to be aware of this age and inform your patient of their rights.
-Regardless of whether you specialize in therapeutic activities for teens and kids, working with autistic children, or are in a medical health field, understanding these regulations is an essential component of treating young patients.
+As a licensed practitioner, it is your responsibility to be aware of this age and inform your patients of their rights.
+Whether you specialize in therapeutic activities for teens and kids, work with children with autism, or are in a medical health field, understanding these regulations is an essential component of treating young people.

 Additionally, there are certain situations where mandatory reporting is a requirement.
-These include if the practitioner suspects child abuse, or if they are genuinely concerned for the health and safety of the patient or others.
+These include if the practitioner suspects child abuse or if they are genuinely concerned for the health and safety of the patient or others.

 Importance of confidentiality during therapy

-As a therapist, you may find that confidentiality impacts your work in a more significant way than with other healthcare fields.
+As a therapist in mental health counseling, you may find that confidentiality impacts your work more significantly than other healthcare fields.
 Often, therapeutic work requires patients to be extremely open about their emotions and thoughts, which can be very challenging, particularly for children.
-As such, it is your responsibility to ensure your patients know they are in a safe and confidential environment, where the things they say won’t be reported back to their parents.
-If you are a therapist that specializes in treating children, then you will likely be aware of how important it is to treat trust as a process.
-Instead of assuming that your patients immediately trust you, you need to demonstrate to them that you are trustworthy and have their best interests at heart.
-One of the best ways to do this is to explain how confidentiality works in your first session with a new patient.
+As such, it is your responsibility to ensure your patients know they are in a safe and confidential environment, where the things they say won't be reported back to both the parents.

-Understand the laws and regulations of your state: Specific regulations regarding confidentiality differ between states.
-Any breach of confidentiality laws will have legal repercussions for the practicing therapist, so it is extremely important that you have a sound understanding of what laws apply to your work.
-Further, explaining confidentiality to children will be ineffective if you don’t properly understand how it works, so make sure you get a grasp on this as soon as possible.
+Specific regulations regarding confidentiality differ between states.
+Any breach of confidentiality laws will have legal repercussions for the practicing therapist, so you must have a sound understanding of what laws apply to your work.

-Inform your patient of the limitations of confidentiality: After you explain what confidentiality is to your patient, you should inform them of the limitations to these laws.
-This will ensure that your patients are informed and aware of what information may be shared with other parties: including healthcare practitioners and family members.
+After you explain what confidentiality is to your patients, you should inform them of the limitations of these laws.
+This will ensure that your patients are informed and aware of what information may be shared with other parties, including healthcare practitioners and family members.

-Remember that informed consent is a process: Obtaining informed consent for a child patient will be a process that involves the child’s parents or guardian.
+Obtaining informed consent for a child patient will involve the child's parents or guardians.
 You should keep in mind that consent should be an ever-occurring conversation that involves the minor as well.
-This means everytime there is a reasonably significant change to the treatment plan or intervention for the patient, then you should have another conversation with the relevant parties, and obtain informed consent.
+This means that every time there is a reasonably significant change to the treatment plan or intervention for the patient, you should have another conversation with the relevant parties and obtain informed consent.

 Take home message